epam/edp-install/docs/user-guide/library.md

   f.
 Click the Proceed button and wait until the new branch will be added to the list.

 !!! info
     Adding of a new branch is indicated in the context of the edp versioning type.
-To get more detailed information on how to add a branch using the default versioning type, please refer [here](https://github.com/epam/edp-admin-console/blob/master/documentation/add_libraries.md#-check-library-availability).
+To get more detailed information on how to add a branch using the default versioning type, please refer to [Advanced Settings Menu](https://epam.github.io/edp-install/user-guide/add-library/#the-advanced-settings-menu) section of the Admin Console user guide.

 The default library repository is cloned and changed to the new indicated version before the build, i.e. the new indicated version will not be committed to the repository; thus, the existing repository will keep the default version.